Jsparrow/jsparrow.github.io/docs/maven/getting-started.md

 </plugin>
 ```

 To configure which rules should be applied use the configuration file (jsparrow.yml).
 Place this file in your projects root directory.
-If the configuartion file is not present there, the JMP will use the default configuration.
+If the configuration file is not present there, the JMP will use the default configuration.
 If the configuration file has errors, an exception will be thrown and the JMP will be terminated.

 ```
 # specify one of the profiles declared below as the selected profile.